minderai/masil-playground/hackernoon.md

 ## The Future of MASIL

-This is a pre-release of the standard.
-I envision MASIL being developed with frameworks like Svelte or React, with direct access to AI through APIs.
-MASIL would be at the core, but the copy-and-paste method would not only be required as it could be better.
-MASIL could seamlessly incorporate AI large language models and streamline workflows.
+Frameworks like Svelte or React could directly employ MASIL, with direct access to AI through APIs.
+MASIL would be at the core.
+A full-blown application would not use the copy-and-paste method since there would be direct communication with the AI.

 MASIL is a foundational tool in the evolving landscape of AI development.
 It's a 'frontier standard' that addresses the need for structure and predictability in AI workflows.